Because Democracy Without Voters Is Backwards 🔄

 This is a movement of Ann Arborites who care about strong democratic participation, good governance, and Ann Arbor’s future.
 More than 150 volunteer canvassers and active supporters gathered more than 5,800 qualified signatures for each proposal - and we need your support.

-Proudly endorsed by those who support nonpartisan dialogue and community engagement:
+Proudly endorsed by those who support nonpartisan dialogue, community engagement, accountability, and responsive government reforms: